caseyg/awesome/TOPICS.md

 *   [timber/timber](https://github.com/timber/timber) - Create WordPress themes with beautiful OOP code and the Twig Template Engine

-## hactoberfest2024

-*   [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.

 ## java-roadmap

 *   [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Interactive roadmaps, guides and other educational content to help developers grow in their careers.